Traditional Plant-Based Cooking

 Is vegan kedgeree gluten-free?

+Yes, with a few changes our recipe can be easily prepared as gluten-free.
+Use a gluten-free vegetable stock and check any spice blends for gluten ingredients.
 If using plain tofu and liquid smoke as a replacement for smoked tofu do check that the liquid smoke is certified gluten-free.
 As frequently wheat or barley is used as a by-product.
 Smoked paprika may be a better option.

-* a cup of cooked mung beans or your favourite pulse can be added along with the tofu.
+* a cup of cooked mung beans or your favourite cooked pulse can be added along with the tofu such as a can of drained chickpeas (400g/14oz can)

 * for a richer kedgeree try drizzling some soya, oat or cashew cream over the finished dish and mixing though.
 Many variations of kedgeree have cream as an addition mixed through the finished dish.

-More Delicious Vegan Rice Dishes
+More Vegan Rice Dishes

-Vegan Rice-A-Roni with Kidney Beans and Peppers
+Vegan Rice-A-Roni Recipe (With Kidney Beans And Peppers)

-Slow Cooker Rice Pudding (Vegan)
+Slow Cooker Rice And Peas

 📖 Recipe

-Vegan Smoked Tofu Kedgeree
+Vegan Kedgeree

 Course: Breakfast, Brunch, Dinner, Lunch, Side Dish

-Cuisine: Anglo-Indian, Indian, Scottish
+Cuisine: Anglo-Indian, British, Indian, Scottish

 Prep Time: 10 minutes minutes